Laser ResurfacingSkip to the navigation

 What To Expect After Surgery

-- Rinse the skin several times a day with cool tap water to avoid infection and to get rid of the crusting that sometimes develops.
+- Rinse the skin several times a day with cool tap water to avoid infection.
+This will also help to get rid of the crusting that may form.
 Avoid soaps and perfumes.

-- Change the ointment or dressing on the treated area to keep the area moist and promote healing.
+- Change the ointment or dressing on the treated area to keep the area moist.
+This will help the skin heal.

-- Avoid sun exposure and, after peeling has stopped, use sunscreen every day.
-New skin is more susceptible to sun damage.
+- Avoid sun exposure.
+After the peeling has stopped, use sunscreen every day.
+New skin is more likely to be damaged by the sun.

 Why It Is Done

-- Color (pigment) changes or defects in the skin, such as liver spots (lentigines), port-wine stains, or café-au-lait spots.
+- Color (pigment) changes or defects in the skin, such as liver spots, port-wine stains, or café-au-lait spots.

 People with lighter skin who do not get a lot of sun exposure after the procedure tend to have the best results.
 People with darker skin may benefit from laser resurfacing, but their skin may not heal as well.